 An inflammation of the ear canal, otitis externa is often referred to as “swimmer’s ear” as it can be caused by water which stays in the ear canal where there is a lesion.
 This condition can be temporary or ongoing however, it usually clears up quickly once treated.

-Symptoms of Otitis Externa include:
+Symptoms of Otitis Externa may include:

+What are the causes of Otitis Externia?
 Otitis Externa is relatively common and can have various causes.
-It is most commonly brought about by a bacterial infection, usually the bacteria Pseudomonas aeruginosa or Staphylococcus aureus).
+It is most commonly brought about by a bacterial infection (usually the bacteria Pseudomonas aeruginosa or Staphylococcus aureus).

 Another common cause of swimmer’s ear is seborrhoeic dermatitis, this is a skin condition which causes itchiness and irritation in normally greasy areas of skin on your body and can spread to the inside of your ear canal.
 Otitis Media can also contribute to Otitis Externa if it produces a discharge and spreads the infection to the ear canal.
 Finally, Otitis Externa can be caused by an allergic reaction to anything from ear drops, to medication, to a product used near your ears like shampoos or hairsprays.

 You are more at risk of experiencing Otitis Externa if your ears are regularly wet, as this provides the ideal environment for bacteria and fungus to grow.
-In order to prevent the onset of infection, it’s important to avoid overly humid environments, excessive ear drop use and to dry your ears thoroughly after swimming
+In order to prevent the onset of infection, it’s important to avoid overly humid environments, excessive ear drop use and to dry your ears thoroughly after swimming.

 Otitis Externa will usually clear up quickly after a course of analgesics or ear drops are administered, with sufferers usually feeling better after around 7-10 days.
 While the ear is being treated, the sufferer can take ibuprofen or paracetamol to relieve any remaining ear pain.

 It is important that while you have the infection, even while treatment is in progress, to remove and thoroughly clean all hearing aids, ear buds and earrings to avoid the spread of infection.